 The Graycliff in Moonachie, NJ is an sophisticated venue with tons of photo opportunities.
 Here you’ll find a stunning outdoor gazebo with sculptures and decorative wrought iron roof, a stone waterfall wall, and lush gardens.
 In addition to several well-decorated bars and ballrooms, The Graycliff also offers a bright, airy greenhouse with atrium-style windows.
 No matter where in this venue you hold your ceremony and reception, you’re sure to get a picture-perfect backdrop.

 James Ward Mansion

-Known to some as the "best kept secret" in Union County, James Ward Mansion is the very essence of class and elegance.
-It has spectacular 24-foot ceilings, fireplaces, spiral staircases, and gold-gilded architectural detail, and its sky-lit garden atrium room includes a working fountain.
+Known to some as the “best kept secret” in Union County, James Ward Mansion is the very essence of class and elegance.
+With its spectacular 24-foot ceilings, fireplaces, spiral staircases, sky-lit garden atrium room, and gold-gilded architectural detail, this venue is perfect for winter weddings in New Jersey.
 For more wedding photo and video opportunities, step outside the mansion and take a walk around the charming town of Westfield.